Hormones and Chronic Lyme Disease

 Adding to the complexity, some of the symptoms associated with the Borrelia infection are the same as symptoms caused by hormone imbalance.
 Dr. Gitlin finds that the vast majority of his Lyme disease patients are in a state of adrenal depletion, which needs to be addressed before addressing other hormone depletions.

-In patients with Lyme disease, the hypothalamus is affected by the neurotoxins produced by the infectious agents.
+In patients with chronic Lyme disease, the hypothalamus is affected by the neurotoxins produced by the infectious agents.
 The hypothalamus is the master gland that ultimately affects the production of thyroid hormones, as well as the sex and adrenal hormones, so supplementing hormones can help offset the deficiencies.

 To make matters worse, when Lyme disease symptoms are present, hormone transitions may be more difficult.
 Dr. Anderson suggests that, if you are directing your patients with bioidentical hormone therapies and they are not responding, chances are good that this patient also has Lyme disease and should be evaluated further.

 Low testosterone levels provide an opportunity for infections to take hold.
 Starting during perimenopause and continuing after menopause, women get about half of their testosterone from the conversion of adrenal DHEA, as opposed to only about 10% in men.
-Consequently, menopausal women with Lyme disease will suffer even more than men with this disease.
+Consequently, menopausal women with chronic Lyme disease will suffer even more than men with this disease.

 The sex and adrenal hormones tend to have anti-inflammatory actions, so the decline of these hormones in all Lyme disease patients is even more critical, and some patients will present with chronic pain.
 Dr. Anderson will treat more aggressively with hormone therapies, in order to take advantage of the anti-inflammatory effects the hormones provide in these situations.